kajaveaniruddha/car-management-app/README.md

 ├── app/
 │   ├── api/                   # API routes
 │   │   ├── auth/              # NextAuth setup
+│   │   ├── add-car/           # Route to add a new car
+│   │   ├── delete-car/        # Route to delete a car by ID
-│   │   ├── cars/              # Car CRUD routes
+│   │   ├── list-cars/         # Route to list all cars of the user
 │   └── components/
 │       ├── custom/            # Custom components (CarList, AddCar, etc.)
 │       └── ui/                # UI components (Button, Form, etc.)